 In reality, this petition is a last gasp from the Chilterns and other areas on phase 1 where minds have been focussed by the fact that workers and machinery are already on the ground, preparing for construction.

 Another reason for the collapse is that – because this is essentially a ‘Nimby’ campaign, many of its supporters have been bought out and moved away in the past few years.
 HS2’s no longer an issue for them.
-This was always going to happen, but it’s accelerated as the number of homes purchased has accelerated.
-One only has to look around Euston, where the new homes built to house the people displaced by Hs2 works are now occupied and the old ones are being demolished.
+This was always going to happen, but it’s accelerated as the number of homes purchased has increased.
+One only has to look around Euston where the new homes built to house the people displaced by Hs2 works are now occupied and the old ones are being demolished.
 This is reflected in the number of signatures to the petition.

 Once Phase 1 construction is fully underway, the StopHs2 campaign will fracture and what’s left of its national organisation will collapse

 In many ways, this has already happened.
 Of the three ‘national’ groups, two have already collapsed.
 AGAHST (Action Groups Against HS2) went to the wall in 2015 and the HS2 ‘Action Alliance’ gave up in 2016.
 Both were Chiltern based.
 That leaves ‘StopHs2’ which is a bit of a joke to be honest.
 It’s Campaign Manager (and I use that term loosely) Joe Rukin runs it from his flat in Kenilworth, Warwickshire, whilst its Chair (of what?
 Ed) Penny Gaines now lives in Bournemouth!
 It has little relevance away from Phase1 other than to provide a few campaign materials and Joe’s occasional ‘rent a quotes’ to the national media.
-In the real world, they never has any involvement in the Phase 2a petitioning process, nor will they have in the phase 2b process when that finally gets off the ground.
+In the real world, they never had any involvement in the Phase 2a petitioning process, nor will they have in the phase 2b process when that finally gets off the ground.
 As much of their funding comes from Phase 1 Nimbys, we can expect that to dry up too.
-Of course, someone might be foolish enough to offer Joe Rukin a proper job, but he’s been looking for years and his CV isn’t exactly scintillating.
+Of course, someone might be foolish enough to offer Joe Rukin a proper job, but he’s been looking for years, and his CV isn’t exactly scintillating.
 Meanwhile, many local ‘action’ groups went to the wall years ago, leaving Facebook and Twitter littered with their remains like an old battlefield.